shakemurasan/okuribito_rails/README.md

 # Caution!

-OkuribitoRails does not support namespaces.
+Sorry, OkuribitoRails does not support helper method monitoring.

-We already scheduled the feature, please wait.

 # License